 Oaks Candy Corner at 1200 Oregon Street is the location of another classic name for candy in Oshkosh.
 Established in 1890, Oaks Candy is truly an old-fashioned shop, with a mind-boggling variety of candy and all the delightful sights and smells you would expect.
 Meltaways, nut-rolled candies, soft centers, fudge, clusters, and candy bars – you’ll find it all.
 There’s even a healthy supply of roasted nuts for you to enjoy.
 These two shops are amazing and a visit to either location is an Oshkosh "must!"

-OshPop Gourmet Popcorn at 1300 Oshkosh Avenue is one of our newest additions to this list.
+OshPop Gourmet Popcorn at 1300 Oshkosh Avenue is a one-stop shop for all sweet and savory popcorn needs.
 This family-owned company strives to serve tasty and unique gourmet popcorn.
 They have a minimum of 25 flavors in their shop each day with flavor names to represent the City of Oshkosh such as, "Chief OshPop" and "Sawdust City Mix."
 Stop into their store to enjoy the fantastic smells and colorful displays.

 Carmel Crisp & Café at 200 City Center D has been plying Oshkosh visitors and residents with sweet treats since 1933.
 The first thing you’ll want to try is the caramel corn, a recipe unchanged since the café was founded.
 Then, move on to a piece of pie, a cookie, or an ice cream cone.
-If you still have room, try their edible cookie dough!
+If you are someone that can't decide, try out their ice cream flight—offering 4 different ice cream flavors at once!
 If you insist on dinner before dessert, the Caramel Crisp & Café offers a complete lunch menu of deli-style salads, soups, and sandwiches.

 Tamara's the Cake Guru is the cupcake heaven of your dreams.
 Check out this sweet shop at 2271 Westowne Avenue, they have 13-40 flavors of cupcakes on their shelves each day.
 You can also get personalized cakes, "pup" cakes for your animal friends, and many other tasty snacks like brownies, cookies, and macaroons!
 Stop in for what we call "dessert overload" in the absolute best way.